 Let’s decide who you’re promoting to.
 It’s likely that the first people to see the campaign will be your existing network and supporters (watch this video if you are anxious about promoting it to existing donors), and the followers of all your organization’s social media channels.
 This is your current crowd – the crowd you’re already reaching – and they’re going to be important for your campaign success.

 Crowdfunding is built on trust, and since your current crowd already knows you, they are much more likely to donate.
 Those first donations are crucial, because they act as encouragement and validation for following donors, showing them that this campaign and its mission are supported by other people.

 Your current crowd are also the people most likely to spread the word about your new campaign.
 FundRazr has a post-donation workflow built into your that encourages donors to share the campaign with network and maximize their impact.
-Don’t despair if your crowd is not big enough (instead this this article), just start step-by-step engaging new people into giving and growing your crowd.
-Any nonprofit that succeeded at crowdfunding started from engaging their initial supporters and leveraged their network to reach new people.
+Don’t despair if your crowd is not big enough (instead this article), just start step-by-step engaging new people into giving and growing your crowd.
+Any cause that succeeded at crowdfunding started from engaging their initial supporters and leveraged their network to reach new people.